Back to blog

 Starting tax year 2025 (for reporting in 2026), US crypto exchanges must issue Form 1099-DA to the IRS and to users.
 This includes cost basis information, proceeds, and realized gains/losses.
 The IRS has also signaled intent to extend reporting requirements to DeFi platforms, though implementation timelines are still being debated.

-This is where it gets tricky regardless of jurisdiction.
-Most countries tax rewards as income at receipt.
-The strategy: consider whether your staking/mining activity is better structured through a company in a low-tax jurisdiction, or whether you should stake from a personal wallet in a 0% capital gains jurisdiction.
-The income tax on receipt is often unavoidable, but the subsequent capital gains on appreciation can be optimized.
+Most jurisdictions tax rewards as income at receipt.
+Common structuring questions concern whether the activity should be operated through a company in a low-tax jurisdiction or held in a personal wallet in a 0% capital gains jurisdiction.
+Income tax on receipt is generally unavoidable; the subsequent capital gains treatment varies materially by jurisdiction.

-One area that trips up crypto investors everywhere: tracking cost basis across dozens of wallets, exchanges, DeFi protocols, and chains.
-Most tax authorities require FIFO (First In, First Out) or specific identification for cost basis — and getting this wrong can mean overpaying significantly.
+Cost basis tracking across wallets, exchanges, DeFi protocols, and chains is a frequent compliance pain point.
+Most tax authorities require FIFO (First In, First Out) or specific identification for cost basis; incorrect tracking typically produces over-reporting and overpayment.

-Crypto taxation is converging globally — most countries are landing somewhere between 15% and 30% for capital gains, with a handful of holdouts at 0% and a few punitive outliers above 45%.
-The trend is toward more reporting, more enforcement, and less ambiguity.
+Crypto taxation is converging globally, with most jurisdictions landing between 15% and 30% on capital gains, a handful of zero-tax holdouts, and a few outliers above 45%.
+The directional trend is toward expanded reporting, enforcement, and reduced ambiguity.

 Frequently Asked Questions